tywalch/electrodb/README.md

 | Property | Description |
 | ----------- | ----------- |
 | table | Name of the dynamodb table in aws
-| client  | (optional) A docClient instance for use when querying a DynamoDB table.
+| client  | (optional) An instance of the `docClient` from the `aws-sdk` for use when querying a DynamoDB table.
 This is optional if you wish to only use the `params` functionality, but required if you actually need to query against a database.

 ## Attributes
 **Attributes** define an **Entity** record.
-The `propertyName` represents the value your code will use to represent an attribute.
+The `AttributeName` represents the value your code will use to represent an attribute.

 > **Pro-Tip:**
 > Using the `field` property, you can map an `AttributeName` to a different field name in your table.
 This can be useful to utilize existing tables, existing models, or even to reduce record sizes via shorter field names.
+For example, you may refer to an attribute as `organization` but want to save the attribute with a field name of `org` in DynamoDB.

 #### Simple Syntax
 Assign just the `type` of the attribute directly to the attribute name.
 Currently supported options are "string", "number", "boolean", an array of strings representing a fixed set of possible values, or "any" which disables value type checking on that attribute.